-&lt;sup>19 State Historic Tax Credits: Maximizing Preservation, Community Revitalization, and Economic Impact.
+19 State Historic Tax Credits: Maximizing Preservation, Community Revitalization, and Economic Impact.
 2018.
 National Trust for Historic Preservation, pg.
 7 explains that "The syndication process begins by identifying prospective investors like corporations, entities with pooled funds or individuals, for a state tax credit project.
 This transfer mechanism gives developers, who often do not owe enough to state taxes to use all the credits themselves, the ability to form a limited liability corporation (LLC) and admit outside investors as partners."
 OPEGA notes that in Maine, with the refundable credit, developers would not be limited by tax liability but that this mechanism could allow more parties to benefit from the credit beyond the direct property owners.

-As defined in 30-A MRSA (1)(DD)(1).
+20 As defined in 30-A MRSA (1)(DD)(1).

 Table 3.
-Comparison of Maine's HRTC to Best Practice for Historic Rehabilitation Tax Credits NTHP Best Practice Criteria for HRTCs Does Maine's HRTC Include the NTHP Best Practices?
+Comparison of Maine's HRTC to B Table 3.
+Comparison of Maine's HRTC to Best Practice for Historic Rehabilitation Tax Credits NTHP Best Practice Criteria for HRTCs Does Maine's HRTC Include the NTHP Best Practices? applicable in Maine because there is no aggregate cap on credits.
 Expand who can claim the credits Partially - Maine's HRTC applies the federal HRTC definitions requiring qualifying properties to be "depreciable," in other words, income-producing.
 Based on this definition, commercial property owners are eligible to claim the credit.
 However, homeowners are not.
 Evaluate performance on a regular basis Yes - MHPC is subject to annual and biennial state reporting requirements for the HRTC and covers the measures suggested by NTHP.
-These reports are discussed more in recommendation C.1.
-Effective program management, including: • streamlining the process by Yes - Maine's HRTC does process applications concurrently for projects that are also seeking federal credit qualification. reviewing proposed rehabilitations for both state and federal credits concurrently application fees that fully support the costs of administering the HTC Statute authorizes the MHPC to establish fees to cover the cost of administering the program.
-However, the Commission chooses not to do so.
+These reports are discussed more on page 30.
+Effective program management, including: • streamlining the process by Yes - Maine's HRTC does process applications concurrently for projects that are also seeking federal credit qualification. reviewing proposed rehabilitations for both state and federal credits concurrently • application fees that fully support the costs of administering the HTC Statute authorizes the MHPC to establish fees to cover the cost of administering the program.
+However, the Commission chooses not to do so (see page 5).